dmfay/massive-js/README.md

 ### Accessing the Driver

 Massive is focused on convenience and simplicity, not completeness.
 There will always be features we don't cover; that's why there's `db.run` for arbitrary queries.
-In the same vein, Massive exposes the [pg-promise](https://github.com/vitaly-t/pg-promise) driver as `db.driver` so client code can easily use its lower-level functions when necessary.
+In the same vein, Massive exposes the [pg-promise](https://github.com/vitaly-t/pg-promise) driver (as `db.pgp`) and connected instance (as `db.instance`) so client code can easily use its lower-level functions when necessary.

 ## REPL